Nick Buoniconti: Early life and family

 Nicholas Buoniconti was born to Nicholas Anthony Buoniconti Sr. and Pasqualina "Patsy" Mercolino in Springfield, Massachusetts.
 The couple ran a family bakery in the predominantly Italian South End of the city called Mercolino's Italian Bakery (closed in its 99th year around September 2017).
 The 3rd generation family bakery was located at 1011 East Columbus Ave., Springfield, MA, 01105.
 Buoniconti was raised Roman Catholic and played football for Cathedral High School, where a plaque honoring him as a "Hometown Hall of Famer" was unveiled in 2012.

 Buoniconti graduated from Notre Dame and was drafted by the American Football League's Patriots in the 13th round of the 1962 AFL draft.

 In 1985, his son Marc suffered a spinal cord injury making a tackle for The Citadel, rendering him a quadriplegic.
-Buoniconti became the public face of the group that founded the Miami Project to Cure Paralysis, now one of the world's leading neurological research centers.
+Nick Buoniconti became the public face of the group that founded the Miami Project to Cure Paralysis, now one of the world's leading neurological research centers.

-Buoniconti was married twice and had three children by his first marriage.
+Buoniconti was married twice.
+He had three children by his first marriage.